gonzalezvl/Hydra-Training-Workshop-June-2015/Day2/Day_2_PM_Practical.md

 			#
 			echo = `date` job $JOB_NAME done

+B. Run `velveth` on Hydra-3

+- $ `qsub velveth.qsub`

+C. Generate a qsub file for `velvetg` to assemble your data in the directory generated from `velveth`.

 - Qsub generator commands for `velvetg`:

 			export OMP_NUM_THREADS=$NSLOTS
 			export  MAXKMERLENGTH='51'
 			velvetg ecoli.33

 	-- **Please use all minimum values for memory and CPUs for this job.**

 	- Example Qsub Generator output: